- Recognizing today's primary marketing and communications arena

 The solution is to find and work with a qualified marketing consultancy.
 Good marketing consultants have taken the high-end thinking and creative out of the agency model and brought it to you within the context of the consultancy model.
 Marketing consultancies are able to offer you objective, effective, and affordable advice that will help you become a winner in your marketspace.

-If you’ve made these three decisions and are ready to enter the digital marketing arena, compete, and win, then contact Lenker Consulting by taking our marketing health evaluation below.
-You’ll get a free, customized marketing health report, which is like a marketing personality test for your business.
+If you’re ready to get started, then contact Lenker Consulting by taking our marketing "weather forecast" evaluation below.
+You’ll get a free, customized report that is like a marketing personality test for your business.
 It will not only provide you with some great insights, but it will also put us in the best position to know how to advise you based on your current situation and needs.